• Skip to content

 Tests for a limp

-Depending on your child’s symptoms, your GP might order some blood tests or some imaging tests of the leg that your child is limping with.
+Depending on your child’s symptoms, your GP might order blood tests or imaging tests of the leg that your child is limping with.
 These tests might include an X-ray, an ultrasound or even a bone scan.

 Treatment for a limp depends on its cause.